PiPNN: Ultra-Scalable Graph-Based Nearest Neighbor Indexing: Appendix

 \subsection{Modifying MIRAGE}

 In our experiments, we compare against the MIRAGE nearest neighbor index.
 For transparency, we point out that, at the time of writing this, the native MIRAGE codebase does not currently support datasets much larger than the 10 million scale, because indices are done using signed 32-bit integers.
 Thus, a maximum degree of 128, for example, will lead to an integer overflow on the number of edges when the number of vertices exceeds 33.6 million.
-In order to let MIRAGE run on our datasets, we modify the code to use unsigned 64-bit integers instead, which could impact the performance of the implementation.
+In order to let MIRAGE run on WikiCohere-35M, we modify the code to use unsigned 64-bit integers instead, which could impact the performance of the implementation.
 With that said, we see little noticeable effect on the build and query speeds of the graphs.
-Moreover, this size integer is used in the implementations of all other algorithms that we tested.
+Moreover, this aligns with all the other methods, which already represent point IDs in 64 bits.